 01 Jun My principles

-- Repetition; nothing helps a player to master his skills more than a quality repetition.
-Hitting a winner at important point requires mastering that shot to a perfection, and it can only be learned by every day practice.
-“Every athlete can make the technical adjustment in five or ten repetitions, and it will look good in a staged and closed environment, but they need thousands of repetitions to make sure that they can do the same adjustment when they’re at 30-30 or a big point.” – Dr. Mark Kovacs
+- Repetition: nothing helps a player to master his skills more than a quality repetition.
+Hitting a winner at crucial moments requires mastering that shot to a perfection, and it can only be learned by everyday practice.
+“Every athlete can make the technical adjustment in five or ten repetitions, and it will look good in a staged and closed environment, but they need thousands of repetitions to make sure that they can do the same adjustment on the big point.” – Dr. Mark Kovacs

-- I try to inspire and motivate the player for everyday challenges with my own personal standards and lifestyle; “No written word no spoken plea, can teach our youth what they should be.
-Nor all the books on all the shells is what teachers are themselves” – John Wooden
+- Practice what you preach: I aim to inspire and motivate the player for everyday challenges with my own personal standards and lifestyle.
+“No written word no spoken plea, can teach our youth what they should be.
+Nor all the books on all the shells is what teachers are themselves.” – John Wooden